StackmateNetwork/stackmate.in/content/storage/_index.md

 Similar to multi-sigs; there a large number of arbitrary possibilites with timelocks, so we condensed it down to a few:

-## Shoulders-of-Giants
+## Raft
+#### Built for everyone

-> Est. September 15, 2021
+> Est. December 09, 2021.

-In this setup, you are the only required signatory for a given period of time; after which another public key can also sign as the only required signatory.
+> The reason this is lasts is because it requires an update from bitcoin-core.
+Hang in there ;)

+In this setup, you set a time in the future as a failsafe timelock.
+Appoint another Bitcoiner to be your raft partner by requesting their public key.
+Allow only yourself to move the funds at any point in time and allow your partner to move the coin ONLY AFTER the timelock.

 Use cases of this include